fluent/fluentd-docs-gitbook/developer/api-plugin-filter.md

 # Writing Filter Plugins

 This section shows how to write a custom filter plugin in addition to the core [ones](/plugins/filter/README.md).
-The plugin filenames starting with `filter_` prefix are registered as filter plugins.
+The plugin filenames, starting with `filter_` prefix, are registered as filter plugins.

 See [Plugin Base Class API](/developer/api-plugin-base.md) for more details on the common APIs of all the plugins.